Hammad Miah: 2016/2017 season

 Miah edged out Martin Gould 5–4 to qualify for the 2016 World Open, but lost in the wildcard round once in China.
 Wins over Kurt Dunham, Tian Pengfei and Rory McLeod helped him reach the final qualifying round for the Shanghai Masters and he was beaten 0–5 by Matthew Selt.
 Miah was 0–3 down to Tom Ford in the opening round of the UK Championship, before levelling at 3–3 in a run which included a century break.
 He was also 3–5 behind, but came back to win 6–5.
 A second final frame decider came in the next round against Robert Milkins with Miah losing it.
 Afterwards Milkins said Miah was not a real snooker player after the pair exchanged words at the end of the match.

 Miah shocked world number 22 Ricky Walden 10–7 in World Championship qualifying and, after beating Martin O'Donnell 10–7, a match up with Rory McLeod awaited with the winner reaching the Crucible.
 Miah lost the first seven frames, before taking six in a row.
 He would ultimately be defeated 7–10.

 2017/2018 season

-He dropped off the tour at the end of 2017/18 but entered Q School in an attempt to rejoin immediately.
+He dropped off the tour at the end of 2017/18 but entered the 2018 Q School in an attempt to rejoin immediately.
 He won event 1 of Q School meaning he has a pro tour card for at least two years.